Why can't I see any data for my campaigns within Ads Manager?

 To improve these numbers, we recommend testing different creative formats, including:

-- Picture + Link in Tweet Copy - try adding an image + a link in the tweet copy, instead of the Website Card.
+- Picture + link in Tweet copy - try adding an image and a link in your Tweet copy, instead of using Website Buttons.
 This has increased link click intent in certain cases.

-- Only a link in Tweet Copy - try using just a link in a tweet copy.
+- Only a link in Tweet copy - try using just a link in your Tweet copy.
 This too has resulted in more intentional link clicking behavior from users.

-Also, when using the Website Card, we suggest using the “Optimize for website conversions” campaign optimization preference.
-This will ensure your campaign drives more link clicks by users with high likelihood to convert on their website.
+Also, when using Website Buttons, we suggest using the “Optimize for website conversions” campaign optimization preference.
+This will ensure your campaign drives more link clicks from people with a high likelihood to convert.